jsween/pythonPractice/README.md

 Also, this was a nice refresher on using command line and github.

+### Directions for use
+1. Ensure Python 3 is installed
+2. Clone or download repository
+3. Unzip file
+4. Using Terminal, navigate to directory
+5. Type 'python exercise<x>.py'

 #### Exercise 1
 This is a python program for a user to enter their name, age and favorite number.